scrapinghub/exporters/README.rst

 Exporters project documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Exporters provide a flexible and
-easy to extend infrastructure to export data from multiple sources to multiple
+Exporters provide a flexible way to export data from multiple sources to
-destinations, allowing filtering and transforming the data.
+multiple destinations, allowing filtering and transforming the data.

 This `Github repository`_ is used as a central repository.